Find Affordable College Courses

 While working on their Bachelor's Degree, public policy majors at Georgia State accumulate an average of around $31,835 in student debt.

-Georgia Institute of Technology - Main Campus ranked #10 on this year’s Most Popular Public Policy Bachelor’s Degree Schools in the Southeast Region list.
-Georgia Tech is a fairly large public school located in the large city of Atlanta.
+Georgia Institute of Technology - Main Campus did quite well in this year’s ranking of the most popular places for public policy students to get a bachelor’s degree.
+It came in at #10 on the list.
+Georgia Tech is a very large public school located in the city of Atlanta.

 About 69% of the students majoring in public policy at the school are women while 31% are male.